Sakshibare/Sakshibare/README.md

  # 💃 Hey, Welcome to My GitHub World!
-**Passionate Coder | Aspiring Data Analyst | Knowledge Explorer**
+**Passionate Coder | Knowledge Explorer**

 ---

 ### 👩‍💻 **About Me**
-- 🖥️ **BCA 2nd Year Student** driven by a love for coding and creating impactful projects.
+- 🖥️ **BCA 3rd Year Student** driven by a love for coding and creating impactful projects.
 - 🌟 I bring passion and dedication to every project I undertake, always striving for excellence.
-- 📊 Aspiring to become a **Data Analyst**, diving deep into the world of data to uncover insights.
  - 🌍 A lifelong **explorer**, eager to learn and grow, seizing every opportunity to expand my knowledge.

 ---